d6lts/linkchecker/README.txt

 1. drupal_http_request() does handle (invalid) non-absolute redirects, http://drupal.org/node/164365
-   Until this issue is fixed in core the permanently moved links are not automatically updated by the "Update permanently moved links" featue to the newly provided URL.
+   Until this issue is fixed in core the permanently moved links are not automatically updated by the "Update permanently moved links" feature to the newly provided URL.
    -> Solution: Manually fix these links or apply the patch.